The Effects of a Nurse-led Community-based Sailing Programme on Resilience of School-aged Children With Autism

 - Detailed Description

-Autism spectrum disorder (ASD) is a neurodevelopmental condition that typically emerges in early childhood, characterized by persistent deficits in social communication and interaction, with the presence of restricted, repetitive patterns of behavior, interests, or activities.
-This study seeks to address the outcome gap in the literature, the subjective quality of life (QoL) of children with ASD, and expand their natural environment to include nature and the community, using community-based participatory research initiatives.
-Within the scope of social prescribing, particular attention can be given to nature-based interventions (NBIs), where a positive association between NBIs involving group-based recreational activities utilizing experiential learning approaches, and positive short-term outcomes on sensory, social, and behavioral functioning for children with ASD, and possible with subjective QoL although it is limited in narrative synthesis.
+Autism spectrum disorder (ASD) is a neurodevelopmental condition that typically emerges in early childhood, characterized by persistent deficits in social communication and interaction, with the presence of restricted, repetitive patterns of behaviour, interests, or activities.
+This study seeks to address the outcome gap in the literature, the resilience of children with ASD, and expand their natural environment to include nature and the community through nature-based interventions (NBIs).

 Considering the limited generalizability of autism research findings among children due to the expanded definition of the autism spectrum in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which merged previous diagnostic labels into one spectrum, translating knowledge into practice becomes challenging.
-Therefore, a stratification approach is adopted to examine the subjective QoL and other relevant psychosocial outcomes (depressive symptoms, resilience, and self-esteem) based on the developmental stage of children with ASD during the school-aged period and the natural environment in inclusive education.
-A study revealed that school-aged children with ASD in inclusive education significantly exhibited more depressive symptoms, lower subjective QoL, lower resilience, and lower self-esteem, suggesting that inclusion in education alone may not be sufficient to support their well-being.
-Resilience is also identified as a significant mediator between depressive symptoms and psychosocial health, highlighting the potential of resilience-focused interventions in enhancing their subjective QoL.
+Therefore, a stratification approach is adopted to examine the resilience (Primary outcomes), along with secondary outcomes, including QoL, depressive symptoms, self-esteem, and social functioning based on synthesis from prior studies.
+A study conducted revealed that school-aged children with ASD in inclusive education significantly exhibited more depressive symptoms, lower QoL, lower resilience, and lower self-esteem.
+Where resilience is identified as a significant mediator in the association between depressive symptoms and psychosocial health, highlighting the potential of resilience-focused interventions in enhancing resilience and supporting mental health.

-Community-based sailing (CBS) programs, led by qualified sailing instructors and provided to individuals regardless of ability to foster social connection and overall well-being in the community, hold potential as promising nature-based, resilience-focused recreational activities that incorporate experiential learning.
-A study highlighted the positive impact of the community-based initiative within CBS that expanded the natural environment of school-aged children with ASD in inclusive education to include nature and the community through a process of empowerment supported by active and extensive community engagement, with recognition of the inherent role of resilience in CBS.
+Existing community-based sailing (CBS) programs, led by qualified sailing instructors and provided to individuals regardless of ability to foster social connection and overall well-being in the community, hold potential as promising nature-based, resilience-focused recreational activities that incorporate experiential learning.
+A qualitative study highlighted the positive experience among school-aged children with ASD in inclusive education, where resilience emerged to be a key aspect.
+This study highlights a critical gap in that many children do not understand resilience and perceive their sailing experience merely as recreational.
+Thereafter, the proposed study aims to develop and evaluate a nurse-led CBS program to enhance their resilience by recognising the nursing expertise in interprofessional collaboration within a community-based approach.

-After that, a CBS program has been developed based on a theoretical framework.
-This study aims to evaluate the effects of a newly developed CBS program based on the Medical Research Council (MRC)/ National Institute for Health and Care Research (NIHR) framework for developing and evaluating complex interventions, on resilience and the subjective QoL of school-aged children with ASD in inclusive education.
-This study will employ a randomized controlled trial (RCT) with an assessor-blind design, in collaboration with the community charity organization Sailability Hong Kong, recruiting 144 children with autism aged 7 to 12 years for a two-week intervention, totaling 14 hours.
+The proposed study follows the Medical Research Council (MRC)/ National Institute for Health and Care Research (NIHR) framework for developing and evaluating complex interventions.
+This study will employ a randomized controlled trial (RCT) with an assessor-blind design, in collaboration with the community-based charity organization Sailability Hong Kong, recruiting 36 children with autism aged 7 to 12 years.
 The results will be analyzed using the Generalized Estimating Equation (GEE) model, following the intention-to-treat (ITT) principle to ensure the reliability of findings.

-This study aims to evaluate the effects of the developed "RAWBONE" CBS program in enhancing resilience and the subjective QoL of school-aged children with ASD in inclusive education.
+This pilot study aims to assess the feasibility and acceptability and to evaluate the initial effects of the nurse-led CBS programme on the resilience of school-aged children with ASD.

-The study hypothesizes that, in comparison to the control group with usual care, school-aged children with ASD in inclusive education who participate in the intervention group will exhibit (1) increased levels of resilience, (2) improved subjective QoL, (3) reduced depressive symptoms, (4) enhanced self-esteem, (5) improved sensory functioning, (6) improved social functioning, and (7) improved behavioral functioning immediately after the intervention and at the 6-month follow-up assessment.
+The study hypothesizes that in comparison to the control group with attention controlled group, school-aged children with ASD in inclusive education who participate in the intervention group will exhibit (1) increased levels of resilience, (2) improved QoL, (3) reduced depressive symptoms, (4) enhanced self-esteem, (5) improved social functioning immediately after the intervention.

-The innovative aspect of this study lies in utilizing CBS as a therapeutic approach aimed at enhancing the QoL and community participation of children with ASD.
+The innovative aspect of this study lies in utilizing CBS as a therapeutic approach aimed at enhancing the resilience of children with ASD in supporting their mental health.
 This research is original and innovative, building on previous evidence, including systematic reviews, cross-sectional studies, qualitative studies, and conceptual model development.
-It seeks to expand the natural environment of children with autism beyond traditional educational and clinical settings into broader community engagement.
-The study emphasizes the pivotal role of nurses in organizing patient care and improving outcomes through fostering collaboration among multidisciplinary professionals and the community using social prescribing initiatives, thereby bridging organizational and disciplinary boundaries.
+It seeks to bridge the research gap in resilience.

 Recruitment & Eligibility